 Who is Eligible?

 If you (and spouse, if filing joint return) had earned income, based on your qualified expenses, you may be eligible for this credit.
-Documentation must be available that shows the expenses were paid to someone for one or both of the following:
+Documentation must be available that shows the expenses were paid to someone for at least one of the following:

 - To care for your child or other qualifying person